 1. Plan a Romantic Dinner at Home and Get Dressed Up

 Cook a special meal and get dressed up; whoever plans your night gets to dictate the attire.
-So if you want to get sexy and wear fishnets and a fancy dress, go for it.
 Just do the messy cooking first!
 Consider making playlists for one another and listen to all the songs together.
 You could even make a technology-free agreement, keeping phones and TV off-limits for the night.
 Cocoon yourself in music and romance and block out the rest of the world until February 15th.